-Wedgemount Lake 14k Trail Run Whistler Running Routes
+Wedgemount Lake 14k - Whistler Trail Running

 At a good pace, often not running, but hiking fast, many make it to the top in around one hour and twenty minutes.
 It's Whistler's Grouse Grind with the added bonus of a spectacular lake to jump into at the top.
 If you can run the Wedgemount Lake trail, you should have no problem jumping into a 3 degree lake.

 The Wedgemount Lake trail is very rugged and you may encounter fallen trees early and well into the season.
 The 14k round-trip can be extended to 18k by continuing to the Wedgemount Glacier.
 This section will be rocky to run on as the trail runs through the scree slope running to the lake, but this part is relatively flat and touching the edge of the Wedgemount Glacier is fantastic.

 Wedgemount Lake itself is a magnificent destination for a day hike or spectacular overnight beneath the dazzling mountain peaks and stars.
 Many sleep under the stars on one of the many beautiful tent platforms that dot the landscape.
 Solidly built, wooden tent platforms are everywhere you look at Wedgemount Lake.
 Strategically positioned, these platforms manage to maintain an amazingly secluded feel despite their numbers.
 In all Wedgemount Lake has 20 of these tent areas.
 Most are wooden, but several down by the lake shore are gravel, yet every bit as nice.

 At a fast hiking pace you can reach Wedgemount Lake from the trailhead in just an hour and a half but at a leisurely or backpack laden pace you will likely take over two hours.
 The trail is well marked and well used.
 The steepness of the trail doesn't require any technical skill, however that last kilometre before the lake you will be scrambling on all fours quite a bit.